jimmytuc/datran-es6/README.md

 ## Change logs

-1. Test method: Switch from `jest` to `mochae`, fixed async/await to run test in mocha.
+1. Test method: Switch from `jest` to `mocha`, fixed async/await to run test in mocha.

 ## API